quantbrothers/docs/FixApiDocumentation/source/index.html.md

 base_long_name|string|Long name of base currency (e.g. Ethereum for ETH_BTC pair) settlement_name|string|Name of settlement currency (e.g. BTC for ETH_BTC pair)
-settlement_long_name|String|Long name of settlement currency (e.g. Bitcoin for ETH_BTC pair) expiration|Time|Time of expiration, for derivatives. exchanges|array of string|List of exchanges where this symbol is listed
+settlement_long_name|String|Long name of settlement currency (e.g. Bitcoin for ETH_BTC pair) expiration|long|Time of expiration, for derivatives. exchanges|array of string|List of exchanges where this symbol is listed